 A Brigadier General in the Arizona Army National Guard has filed a proposed class action against his employer – American Airlines, Inc.

-A Hispanic Connecticut man claims in a proposed class action lawsuit that The Coca-Cola Bottling Company of Northern New England, Inc. applies a preference for white employees over non-white employees for company management jobs.… More
+A Hispanic man claims in a proposed class action lawsuit that The Coca-Cola Bottling Company of Northern New England, Inc. applies a preference for white employees.

-Four uniformed service pilots have filed a proposed class action lawsuit that claims defendant Delta Air Lines, Inc., as part of an alleged "anti-military corporate culture," engages in a wide-ranging, systemic pattern of harassment against pilots with military service obligations.… More
+Four uniformed service pilots have filed a proposed class action lawsuit against Delta Air Lines over an alleged 'anti-military corporate culture.'

-Many restaurant workers—particularly those employed by one of New York City's 45,000-plus eateries—are unaware that their employer may be robbing them of their rightful wages.… More
+Many restaurant workers are unaware that their employer may be robbing them of their rightful wages.

 If Shakespeare's to be believed, a rose by any other name would still smell as sweet.
 It's a nice idea, but a lousy principle – especially when it comes to work.

 Can a company impose rules banning employees from sharing wage and salary information?
 What if you talk about it anyway – is that a reason to be let go?

 The short answer?
 Yes.
 Every U.S. state except Montana has what's known as an 'at-will' employment rule.

 As you can probably imagine, most folk like to be paid for the work they do.
 Well, the workers at Life Time Fitness are no exception.